jimmyPayan/ECE-373-Project/README.md

 ### Login
 1. User: Generic User class - this base class is assigned to everyone running the program by default
-2. Admin: Subclass of User w/ additional perms
+2. Admin: Subclass of User with additional permissions
-3. LoginGUI: Allows users to be assigned admin/maintenance class if they enter username + password
+3. LoginGUI: Allows users to be assigned admin/maintenance class if they enter username + password.
+Login first, then go to MainMenuGUI
 4. Login: Checks if entered credentials are in CredentialDatabase and modifies "user" accordingly
 5. CredentialDatabase: Holds all valid username + password combinations